Chatanga/DuneImmorality/README.md

 ## TODO (by priority)

 - The Hagal house - Solo.
-    - Space control (erasing flag, no more VP triggered, and dreadnought).
-    - Automatic rewards for rivals.
     - Tech activation by rivals.
 - The Hagal house - 2 players.